Are you wondering, how to get a healthy lawn?

 Two feedings in the fall are the most important feedings for all cool-season grasses.
 Spring feedings (early summer) may be needed depending on the type of grass, as well as weather and soil conditions.
 Have your soil tested to see exactly where it stands with nutrients and pH levels.

 Choose the right grass

 There is no one “best” grass for the area, but some do better than others.
-Check with the garden store pros to determine which grass (blend or mix) is best for you and your lawn.
+Check with our professionals to determine which grass (blend or mix) is best for you and your lawn.